axhixh/axhixh.github.com/_src/src/pages/programming-fonts.md

 ## Victor Mono
 Another clean, thin font.
 Has cursive italic style for informal looks.
 Currently my default because of how condensed and clean it is. https://rubjo.github.io/victor-mono/

+### Reference
+Check out [Nerd Fonts](https://www.nerdfonts.com/font-downloads) for more fonts.
+These have been patched to include a large number of glyphs for use in terminals, editors etc.